kubevirt/kubevirt-tutorial/labs/lab6/lab6.md

 ### Accessing VMs (serial console & spice)

 Connect to the serial console of the Cirros VM.
-Then disconnect from the virtual machine console `ctrl+]`.
+Hit return / enter a few times and login with the displayed username and password.
+Then disconnect from the virtual machine console by typing: `ctrl+]`.

 ```
 ./virtctl console testvm
 ```
-Hit return/enter a few times and login with the displayed username and password.

 ### Communication Between Application and Virtual Machine